sofiamancini/Greenway/test/ABTEST.md

 Variation B - Small Progress Bar: A smaller, minimal progress bar located underneath the goal text.

 Mockup: A narrow, subtle progress bar beneath the goal description, with smaller, right-aligned percentage text.

+A/B Test Name: App Rating and Recommendation Survey Button Placement

+User Story Number: US4

+Metrics:
+Happiness Metric: Average app rating score (1-5 scale).
+Happiness Metric: Average recommendation rating score (1-10 scale).

+Hypothesis:
+If we present the app rating (1-5 scale) and the recommendation likelihood (1-10 scale) survey immediately after a user logs a goal, we expect higher completion rates and more positive feedback, as users may feel a sense of achievement.
+Conversely, presenting the survey after logout may lead to lower engagement and less thoughtful responses.
+What problem are we trying to solve?
+Its impact?
+We currently lack insight into user satisfaction with our app and their likelihood to recommend it to others.
+If users feel less inclined to provide ratings after logging out, we may miss out on valuable insights.
+Understanding user satisfaction is crucial for app retention and growth, making this an important area to address.

+Experiment:
+We will conduct an A/B test via Firebase, where 50% of users will receive the survey immediately after logging a goal, while the other 50% will see it after logging out.
+This random assignment will help us evaluate which timing yields better feedback collection.

+Tracking using Firebase Analytics:
+We will track the following:
+App Rating Score: Average score given by users (1-5 scale) in both groups.
+Recommendation Likelihood: Average score of how likely users are to recommend the app (1-10 scale).

+Variations:
+Variation A: Survey after logging a goal (users will be directed to the survey page, asking for app rating and likelihood to recommend the app immediately after logging their goal).
+Variation B: Survey after logging out (users are prompted to rate the app and indicate their recommendation likelihood upon logging out).